 Parents or step-parents of undergraduate students may choose to apply for the Federal Direct PLUS Loan to cover college costs for undergraduate students.
-Currently this loan offers a fixed interest rate of 7.9% with a 4% fee.
+Click here for Federal Direct Parent PLUS Loan information, including interest rate and origination fee.
 For many parents, interest paid on the PLUS loan may be tax deductible.
 For more information on the educational tax benefits, see the Internal Revenue Service’s Publication 970, “Tax Benefits for Education”.
 This form is available on their website.

 Parents can borrow up to the Cost Of Attendance (COA) for the year minus the student’s other financial resources.
-COA includes the direct cost of tuition, room, board and fees, plus a $2,600 allowance for books and personal expenses.
-This allowance for books and personal expenses is determined by the college and the parent cannot exceed the amount listed.
+COA includes the direct cost of tuition, room, board and fees, plus an allowance for books and personal expenses.
+This allowance for books and personal expenses is determined by the university and the parent cannot exceed the amount listed.
 PLUS loan fees may be included in the COA.

 How to Apply